 The Top 3 Reasons Fires Start in Your Home

 Common, everyday tasks that typically go unnoticed can ultimately be the cause of a house fire.
 To help eliminate any fear that you and your family have, it’s important to invest in the proper fire safety equipment that will alert you in the case of an emergency.
-At First Alert, we take pride in not only making some of the best smoke alarms, carbon monoxide alarms, fire extinguishers, and fire escape ladders, on the market, but we also educate our customers on how to be prepared. – you can not claim we make the best smoke alarms.
-Maggie – revise this.
-State we have a variety that need all consumer’s needs.
-Find the best smoke alarms that meet’s your families needs… Take note of the following common causes of house fires and make sure you are prepared with the proper fire safety equipment for your home!
+At First Alert, we offer a variety of products to help meet consumers' needs including smoke alarms, carbon monoxide alarms, fire extinguishers, and fire escape ladders.
+Take note of the following common causes of house fires and make sure you are prepared with the proper fire safety equipment for your home!

-According to the National Fire Protection Association, the #1 cause of home fires is unattended cooking.
+According to the National Fire Protection Association (NFPA), the number one cause of home fires is unattended cooking.
 Make sure that you stay in the room while you are cooking with a heat source.
 If you cannot stay in the room the whole time, ask another adult in the family to watch over your food.
 When cooking food for long periods of time, use a timer so you don't lose track of time.
 This is especially important around the holidays when cooking and baking more.

-With the weather turning colder, we are once again going to start needing to heat our home.
-Space heaters are commonly used if only a small portion of your home needs to be heated.
+When the weather turns colder, we are going to heat our home.
+Space heaters should be used if only a small portion of your home needs to be heated.
 Keep your space heater away from anything that could easily catch fire, including curtains, laundry, blankets, and furniture.
 If your home relies on a furnace during the winter, call a professional to get it inspected once a year to ensure it is running properly.

-Your home’s wiring likely isn’t something that you think about every day.
+Your home’s wiring likely isn’t something that you think about often.
 However, faulty wiring is a potential way for a house fire to start.
 Luckily, there are typically signs that point to the fact that your house’s wiring isn’t working correctly.
-Watch out for lights that dim when you use another appliance, only being able to use one appliance at once, or frequently blown fuses.
+Watch out for lights that dim when you use another appliance, if you are only able to use one appliance at a time, and frequently blown fuses.
 Be sure to also check your holiday decorations' wiring for frayed wires or broken lights.

 Your first line of defense against home fires is investing in smoke alarms for your home and your family.
 Like carbon monoxide alarms, smoke alarms should also be installed on every level of your home and inside each bedroom, as well has tested monthly.
 Browse the First Alert site for a wide variety of smoke alarms to find the alarm that best fits your home and families' needs!